Phylicia Rashad: 2004–2018: Theatre roles and acclaim

+In 2009, she appeared as Violet Weston, the drug-addicted matriarch of Tracy Letts's award-winning play August: Osage County, at the Music Box Theatre.
+Rashad returned to directing August Wilson's work in early 2014, when she led a revival of Wilson's Fences, at the McCarter Theatre in Princeton, New Jersey.
+It received generally positive reviews.
+She continued to focus on Wilson's work, including a well-received production of Ma Rainey's Black Bottom, which she directed at the Mark Taper Forum in Los Angeles in late 2016.
+From March 17 to May 1, 2016, Rashad played the lead role of Shelah in Tarell Alvin McCraney's play Head of Passes at The Public Theater.
+Her performance was positively reviewed.
 In November 2010, Rashad featured as Gilda in the ensemble cast in the Tyler Perry film For Colored Girls, based on the play For Colored Girls Who Have Considered Suicide When the Rainbow Is Enuf by Ntozake Shange.

-Rashad said about this work in an interview with Vibe Movies & TV in 2010:

-"I saw the original Broadway play.
-I thought it was amazing how such a story that wasn’t pretty was poetry.
+Rashad said about this work in an interview with Vibe Movies & TV in 2010: "I saw the original Broadway play.
+I thought it was amazing how such a story that wasn't pretty was poetry.
 Usually poetry is about lofty things and this was the poetry of speech and the movement of everyday people.
 I found a little bit of it off-putting to tell you the truth, because it was so angry when I saw it.
 And I think Tyler Perry has added an element here that wasn't in the original stage production, and that is the necessity for taking responsibility for one's own self otherwise you are just living to die.
 That is where he wrote the line [in the film], 'You gotta take some responsibility in this.
 Otherwise you are just living to die.'"